 1 loaf egg bread

 3 stalks celery, diced

 2 teaspoons dry ground sage

 1. Preheat oven to 375 degrees.
 In a stand mixer or large bowl, combine flour, cornmeal, sugar, baking powder, salt and baking soda, mix for 1 minute.
 Add eggs, milk and oil and mix for 1 minute on low until combined.
 Pour into a 9 x 9 greased baking pan and bake for 30-40 minutes, or until golden brown on top.
 Remove and let cool to room temperature.

 2. Dice egg bread and cornbread into large chunks and place on two separate sheet pans.
 Bake in oven until golden brown, about 18-25 minutes.
 Remove and cool.

-3. In a large saute pan over medium heat, add sausage and cook for 5 minutes, while breaking apart with spoon.
+3. In a large sauté pan over medium heat, add sausage and cook for 5 minutes, while breaking apart with spoon.
 Add diced onion, celery, sage, thyme, 2 teaspoons salt, 1 teaspoon black pepper, stir to combine.
 Continue to cook for 4 minutes.

 4. Add diced apples and stir to combine.
 Pour in 2 cups of chicken broth and stir, cook for 3 minutes.
 Remove from heat and let cool for 10 minutes.

-5. In a large bowl, add toasted egg bread, then add sausage filling and toasted cornbread.
+5. In a large bowl, add toasted egg bread, then add sausage mixture and toasted cornbread.
 Toss entire mixture together until combined.
 Pour in remaining broth and parsley, toss again.
 Pour into a greased 8-quart casserole dish and cover with foil.
 Bake for 30 minutes, remove foil and bake again for 15 minutes, or until golden brown on top.
 Serve immediately, Enjoy!